tyler274/rummage/docs/card_systems/index.md

 ## Overview

 The Card Systems module is the heart of Rummage's MTG implementation, responsible for representing cards, their attributes, and behaviors.
-This module handles everything from card data storage to effect resolution and visual representation.
+This module handles everything from card data storage to deck management, effect resolution and visual representation.

 In Rummage's ECS architecture, cards are entities with various components that define their properties, current state, and behaviors.
 These components include card type, mana cost, power/toughness for creatures, and other attributes defined in the MTG Comprehensive Rules.
 Systems then process these components to implement game mechanics such as casting spells, resolving abilities, and applying state-based actions.